apple patient

 Intel vs. Apple M1: Gaming performance was also commented on

-Oddly enough, Intel shows a wider range of results when it comes to gaming performance, including Hitman running better on the M1 than its own chip while showcasing comparable or better Intel performance on other titles like Borderlands 3 and Shadow of the Tomb Raider.
-Even stranger, though, is that Intel takes the time to point out that there is a library of games that "don't run on the M1," including Hitman 2, Metro: Exodus, GRID 2019, and "countless more."
-The chipmaker also claimed that the M1 failed eight of 25 tests it uses to represent a "day in the life" for its Evo processor upgrade.
-These failures included relatively simple tasks, like "Switch to calendar in Outlook" and "Start video conference" in Zoom, which are things that are also easily accomplished on an M1 Mac.
+Oddly, Intel shows a wider range of results when it comes to gaming performance, including Hitman running better on the M1 than on its own chip, while highlighting comparable or better Intel performance for other titles like Borderlands 3 and Shadow of the Tomb Raider.
+Even stranger, however, is that Intel takes the time to point out that there is a library of games that "do not run on the M1," including Hitman 2, Metro: Exodus, GRID 2019, and "countless more."
+The chipmaker also claimed that the M1 failed eight of the 25 tests it used to represent a "day in the life" for its Evo processor upgrade.
+These failures included relatively simple tasks, such as "switching to the calendar in Outlook" and "starting a video conference" in Zoom, which are things that are also easily accomplished on an M1 Mac.

 Intel benchmarks